passenger94/shoes3/shoesManual_redcarpet01.md

 A shape is a path outline usually created by drawing methods like <span style="color:red">oval</span> and
 <span style="color:red">rect</span>.![:margin_left => 100](/static/man-ele-shape.png)

-See the [[Common]] methods page.
+See the <span style="color:blue">Common</span> methods page.
 Shapes respond to all of those methods.

 ## Slider ##